SystemsApproach/book/internetworking/ethernet.rst

 the shortest path to the root and notes which of its ports is on this path.
 This port is also selected as the switch’s preferred path to the root.
-Finally, to account for the possibility there could be another switch connected to its ports, the switch elect a single *designated* switch that will be responsible for forwarding frames toward the root.
+Finally, to account for the possibility there could be another switch connected to its ports, the switch elects a single *designated* switch that will be responsible for forwarding frames toward the root.
 Each designated switch is the one that is closest to the root.
 If two or more switches are equally close to the root, then the switches’